Skip to Content

 Hotel hallway, which has dark carpet with triangle patterns on it, and backlit art hanging on the wall.

-Two queen beds were flanking a nightstand, which had a lamp outfitted with USB plugs and traditional outlets.
-At the end of each bed was a bench, which I’ve grown to appreciate as I age.
+Two queen beds flanked a nightstand with a lamp with built-in USB ports/traditional outlets.
+At the end of each bed was a bench, which I’ve come to appreciate as I’ve grown older.

-The beds were comfortable, and the room was quiet with very little noise bleeding in from the hallway, although my stay was mid-week, so I may have gotten lucky.
+The beds were comfortable, and the room was quiet, with very little noise bleeding in from the hallway, though my stay was midweek, so I may have gotten lucky.

 Two queen beds, each with a bench at the end of them.